uriahninelabs/designsystem/component-content.md

 ## Article Summary

-Intended to be used on the Blog Archive page.
+Article Summaries extend the [Bootstrap Card Component](https://getbootstrap.com/docs/4.4/components/card/) and are intended to be used whenever you want to provide a brief preview of an article (e.g. the Home Page, the Blog Archive, etc.)

 {% include _component-blog-article-preview.html %}